thiago-a-souza/MachineLearning/README.md

 ![](/img/entropy2.png)

 ### Information Gain
-In order to choose higher entropies for a given node, ID3 uses a measures called Information Gain, which simply calculates the entropy after removing the entropy related to a given attribute, that way the attribute with the  highest information gain is chosen.
+In order to choose higher entropies for a given node, ID3 uses a measure called Information Gain, which simply calculates the entropy after removing the entropy related to a given attribute, that way the attribute with the  highest information gain is chosen.
 Information gain can be defined using the equation below, where S represents the entire collection, Sv is a subset of S that refers to the attribute v and Values(A) specifies the possible values for the attribute A.

 <p align="center">
 <img src="https://github.com/thiago-a-souza/MachineLearning/blob/master/img/information_gain.png">